badiaamakhlouf/ML_Zero2Hero/pages/model_tunning_optim.md

 - Unfortunatelly, diagnostic tests can be too much time consuming but doing it in the right way can be very useful and guide you through the right decision

 ### Q- How to evaluate your model ?
+- This step comes after splitting the dataset into training (70% to 80%) and testing (30% to 20%), sometimes we use validation set around 10% of our training data.
+- Training the model aims to find weights w and b where y=w*x+b, and to minimize the cost function which corresponds to error expression plus a regularization term.
+- The evaluation of the model is performed on the testing set via computing the test error but the method of evaluation differs depending on whether the task is classification or regression.
+- **Regression:**
+  - Evaluation relies on metrics such as Mean Squared Error (MSE) or R².
+  - The MSE or the MAE etc. ==> Without regularization term.
   - In case our model is performing very well on the training data but has extremely poor performance on testing dataset ==> **Overfitting**
+  - To understand how your model is doing on the training set, it is possible to calculate the training error.
+  - And again it is without the regularization term unlike the cost function you are minimizing to fit the parameters.
   - If your model uses a single feature, such as the Occupancy rate then you can plot it: y(indoor air quality) versus x(Occupancy rate).
-- If your model uses more than one feature : $x_1, x_2, x_3$ etc. then plotting it, will be critical somehow.
+  - If your model uses more than one feature : $x_1, x_2, x_3$ etc. Then plotting it, will be critical somehow.

+ - **Classification:**
+  - Evaluation uses metrics like accuracy, precision, or recall.